parsa-ahmadi-nasab-emran-temple-owl/CIS3207/Project-4/README.md

       when the disk disk_name could not be closed when data could not be written to the disk
-    If there are any file descriptors(that point to files in the file system that is about to be unmounted), this function will close them.
+    If there are any file descriptors(that point to files in the file system that is about to be unmounted), this function will close them. int unmount_fs(char* disk_name){
+	if(disk_name != null){
+		write back all meta-information so the disk persistently reflects al changes that were made to the file system close the disk
+		return 0;
+	}
+	else{
+		return -1;
+	}
+}

 In addition to the management routines, I am to implement the following file system functions(which are very similar to the corresponding Linux file system operations).
 These file system fuctions require that a file system was previously mounted.
 The file systems functions are as follows:
 - int fs_open(char* name);
     It will have its own fs_open.c file.
-(For organization purposes) The file specified by name(in this case, name is a path to the file that is to be opened, including the actual filename part of the path) is opened for reading and writing, and the file descriptor corresponding to this file is returned to the calling function.
+(For organization purposes) The file specified by name(in this case, name is a path to the file that is to be opened, including the actual filename part of the path) is opened for reading and writing, and the file descriptor corresponding to this file is returned to the calling function and add it to the FAT.
     If successful, it returns a non-negative integer, which is a file descriptor that can be used to subsequently access this file.
     Note that the same file(file with the same name) can be opened multiple times.
     When this happens, the file system is supposed to provide multiple, independent file descriptors.